Commander07/mpv-config/README.md

 # mpv-config

 I no longer use these exact configs as i have switched to NixOS but the bulk of it remains the same.
+My Nix Flake + HM setup can be found [here](./Nix.md).

 ## Requirements